Axlefublr/axlefublr.github.io/content/consider-sorting/index.md

 Now, looking through this set is organized; it will always be obvious where a given thing is, and additionally it will always be obvious where to insert a new thing, without making the file more messy.

 I memorized the indexes of the letters of the alphabet using [anki](@/how-to-anki.md), to make this type of manual sorting way easier for me.
 No need to sing the alphabet song every time. \
-But that's just for the manual sorting I do, like in the setup function holder above; usually things that you may consider sorting are single lines, that you can easily do if you use a half decent text editor.
+But that's just for the manual sorting I do, like in the setup function holder above; usually things that you may consider sorting are single lines, and those you can easily sort with a command or some such, if you use a half decent text editor.

 However even with that functionality, it can still feel a bit too manual to feel worth it, not gonna lie.